Our staff will respond to your query promptly and provide detailed information to your questions.

 Boat to Gjendesheim.
 Departure by bus from Gjendesheim 17.30, to Oslo Bus Terminal, arrival 22.10.

 Price per person.
-Dates and prices are released in Spring 2019.
-Waitlist with us and we will let you know when it is available to book.
+2020 Waitlist with us and we will let you know when it is available to book.

 In order to participate on tours with the Norwegian Trekking Association you need a membership.
-Membership is NOK 700 or individual membership, and is not included in the trip price.
+Membership is NOK 750 or individual membership, and is included in the trip price.
 Reduced rates for family membership is available.
 We can help arrange this for you.

 Most of the terrain in Jotunheimen is shaped by glaciers thousands of years ago.
 This means that most of the terrain consist of valleys where the elevation is between 800 - 1400 meters, steep hillsides and peaks where the elevation is 2000 - 2500 meters above sea level.
 The area is recommended for shure-footed and strong hikers, because of long distances between the cabins and hilly terrain.
 Boulders and scree make the access difficult at the high mountain passes/peaks.